wladimirbix/test_Template_repo_to_Rebase/README.md

    Make sure Docker Desktop is installed and running on your computer.

 6. Build and open the program in the Docker container
    Open Visual Studio Code and press Ctrl + Shift + P to open the command palette.
-Search for the command "Remote-Containers: Open Folder in Container" and select it.
+Search for the command "Dev Containers: Rebuild and Reopen in Container" and select it.

 7. Create a profile
    Once the container is built, type `unicon` in the console and follow the instructions to create a profile.